 Student classification (first year vs. transfer/transition) with regards to co-op number requirement is based on time of admission, not the amount of credit hours already on a transcript from Advanced Placement courses or College Credit Plus participation in high/secondary school.

 First year admission shall apply to students entering the Lindner College of Business within one academic year of study

+CCP Accelerated Students will align with transfer/transition admission in regard to number of co-ops to graduate due to their anticipated duration in Lindner College of Business being shorter than a standard first year admission.

 Transfer/transition admission shall apply to students entering the Lindner College of Business after one academic year of study or later